eelisee/bandit_playground/setup_instructions.md

 ## 7. Adapting Algorithms and saving Results

+After changing the algorithm configuration in the `config.py` file, you can run the simulation again via `simulation.py` file.
+You do not have to make any changes there.

 The dashboard automatically saves the results of each algorithm run beforehand and plotted in the dashboard in the data/ folder.
 Each file corresponds to the selected parameters and algorithm.
 If you want to adapt algorithms, these results are saved after running and can later be reloaded and analyzed.

 ## 8. Troubleshooting